Ssamuelfernandez/GifAplication/README.md

 # GIF Search App

 The GIF Search App is an application that allows users to search for GIFs and perform various actions such as sharing and downloading them.
-Currently under development, it is being enhanced with features like a "like" button to save your favorite GIFs and a list of popular topics.
+It now stores your favorite GIFs in the browser's **localStorage** so they remain available even after you reload the page.
+Development continues with additional features like a list of popular topics.

 ## Features